VekLabs/veklabs.com/src/content/reports/casting-call-south-asian-family-indian-background-–-paid-commercial-opportunity.md

   •    Parents – Adult male and female (ages 20s–40s)\

-  •    Children – Boys and girls (ages 5–15)
+  •    Children – Boys and girls (ages 5–15).

  This does not need to be a real family.
 Individuals and actors are encouraged to apply.
 We are assembling a cast to reflect authentic family dynamics and cultural warmth.

-**PROJECT DETAILS**
+**PROJECT DETAILS**.

 \    •    Type: Paid commercial production